streamnative/pulsar-flink/README.md

     $ mvn clean install
     ```
 Once the installation is finished, there is a fat jar generated under both local maven repo and `target` directory.

+> Note: If you are using intellij IDEA to debug this project, you may encounter the `org.apache.pulsar.shade.org.apache
+.bookkeeper.ledger` error, solution: run `mvn clean install' first.
+ -DskipTests` install jar to local repository, then disable `managed-ledger-shaded'.
+module, the project refresh error will disappear.